-Imagine holding a 20 pound rock close to your body at chest level and then lifting the rock above your head.
-It takes some muscle, but you can probably do it.
-Now, imagine setting that 20 pound rock at one end of a 6 foot board and raising the rock up above your head by grasping and lifting the other end of the board.
-This motion would require a tremendous amount of effort.
+Imagine holding a 20-pound rock close to your body at chest-level, then lifting the rock above your head.
+It takes some muscle, but you can probably manage.
+Now, imagine setting that 20-pound rock at one end of a 6-foot board, then raising the rock above your head by lifting the other end of the board.
+Because there’s so little leverage available, this motion would require a tremendous amount of effort.

-The under bed design also has a high level of mechanical complexity with lots of moving parts.
+The under-bed design is also more mechanically complex, with many moving parts.
 This means there are more components that could potentially fail or become misaligned.
-At Nexus 21, we can offer the industry’s best warranty and boast a vanishingly small failure rate because our vertical lift design follows the KISS principle (Keep It Simple, Seriously!)
-We invested our extra design smarts on safety features that improve performance.
+At Nexus 21, we offer the industry’s best warranty and maintain a small failure rate, because our vertical lift design follows straightforward engineering principles.
+We invest in safety and design features that last and require little maintenance.

-You may feel serious sticker shock when you start investigating an under bed TV lift.
-Because of the increased power and complexity described above, they range from $9,000-$22,000.
-That’s before the cost of accessories and installation which can run several thousand more.
-In contrast, a Nexus 21 TV lift is a fraction of that price while still being the lift of choice for luxury residential settings.
-Even with a custom bed frame to hold the Nexus 21 lift, you’re still saving big bucks.
-Plus, our lift doesn’t take 4-6 hours to install!
+You may feel serious sticker shock when you start researching an under-bed TV lift.
+Because of the increased power and complexity, they range from $9,000-$22,000; of course, that’s before the cost of accessories and installation, which can run several thousand more.
+In contrast, a Nexus 21 TV lift is a fraction of that price – while still being the product of choice for luxury residential settings.
+Even with a custom bed frame to hold the Nexus 21 lift, you’re still cutting the spend.
+Plus, you won’t spend 4-6 hours installing one of our mechanisms.

-If you watch a video of how an under bed TV lift works, you’ll see that there needs to be lots of clearance on the floor in front of the bed for the screen to slide out.
-That’s probably not an issue if you’ve got 20 grand to drop on a TV lift, but not all of us have so much room in the master bedroom!
-A vertical foot-of-the-bed lift is the more compact approach since it doesn’t hog floor space during operation.
+If you watch a video of how an under-bed TV lift works, you’ll see it requires quite a bit of floor clearance in front of the bed for the screen to slide out.
+For many homeowners, this extra space just doesn’t exist.
+A pop-up lift at the foot of the bed is a much more compact approach, because it doesn’t hog floor space during operation.